 Popular Variations:

-• Classic Reuben Sandwich: Layer sliced corned beef on rye bread with Swiss cheese, sauerkraut, and Thousand Island dressing.
-Grill it until the bread is toasted and the cheese is melted.
+- Classic Reuben Sandwich: Layer sliced corned beef on rye bread with Swiss cheese, sauerkraut, and Thousand Island dressing.
+Grill until the bread is golden and crispy, and the cheese is perfectly melted.

 3. Corned Beef Tacos